 In the 1960s Transaction Analysis (TA) theory, based on the work of Psychiatrist, Dr. Eric Berne, was popular.
 Berne simplified and made available to the ordinary person the work of Sigmund Freud.
 One of Berne’s prodigies, Dr. Stephen Karpman, developed the drama triangle, a tool that took TA from a theory to practical application.

 The model describes three unconscious and habitual behavioral habits or roles which people often play out or enact in their relationships.
 It helps you to move out of relationship drama by minimizing your vulnerability to stepping into the roles of victim, attacker or rescuer.
 Before we explore these three roles, it helps to consider that the attacker and the rescuer fear the less desirable role of victim.
 However, they will inevitably end up in the land of victim.
 All three roles are grounded in victimhood filled with shame and guilt.

 1. The Victim in Relationship Drama

-- The victim believes life is just happening to her, that she has no power over what happens and what happens is not her control to change.
+- The victim believes life is just happening to her, that she has no power over what happens and what happens is not in her control to change.

 - The self-talk and beliefs of the victim include Poor me.
 I am hopeless.
 I am helpless.
 I am not enough.
 Another basic belief is I am not OK while you are definitely OK.

 - The victim’s theme song could be called, I Will Die If You Don’t Solve My Problem!

 Ask yourself the five questions below to check how often you play the victim role:

-- Do I feel hopeless, powerless or incapable of making decisions or making positive changes?
+- Do I feel hopeless, powerless or weak?

 - Do I believe my life is just one problem after another?